-- 4. Uniform, Vehicles and Weapons - A. BIA policy requires that BIA police officers will as a rule be in duty-appropriate uniforms, which will conform with the parameters outlined in the BIA Law Enforcement Handbook, carry a weapon where required by their duties and, when stationed in marked police vehicles, will operate such marked police vehicles equipped with light bars.
-This policy is standard for police forces nationwide, and is necessary for the safety of the officer and to communicate the officer's status and authority to members of the public and to those suspected of criminal activities. - B. Police officers that are temporarily off duty during a shift, or whose duty is temporarily interrupted for any reason are expected to remain in duty-appropriate uniforms, in a marked vehicle, if so stationed, and otherwise prepared for duty so that they are available to respond to emergency calls. - C. Police officers and their supervisors may make exceptions to these requirements for undercover operations or otherwise on a case-by-case basis, but deviations from this rule are expected to be infrequent and will usually occur for compelling law-enforcement reasons. - 5.
-Travel Outside of Indian Country - A. The ordinary duty stations of BIA police officers are located within the boundaries of Indian country.
+4. Uniform, Vehicles and Weapons

+- A. BIA policy requires that BIA police officers will as a rule be in uniform, carry a weapon where required by their duties and, when stationed in vehicles, will operate marked police vehicles equipped with light bars.
+This policy is standard for police forces nationwide, and is necessary for the safety of the officer and to communicate the officer's status and authority to members of the public and to those suspected of criminal activities. - B. Police officers that are temporarily off duty or whose duty is temporarily interrupted for any reason are expected to remain in uniform, in a marked vehicle, and otherwise prepared for duty so that they are available to respond to emergency calls. - C. Police officers and their supervisors may make exceptions to this requirement for undercover operations or otherwise on a case-by-case basis, but deviations from this rule are expected to be infrequent and will usually occur for the most compelling law-enforcement reasons.

+5. Travel Outside of Indian Country

+- A. The ordinary duty stations of BIA police officers are located within the boundaries of Indian country.
 In some situations, however, BIA police officers will be required to leave Indian country as a part of or incidental to their duties.
 This may occur, for example, where they are responding to an incident in another area of Indian country; where they are transporting evidence or suspects to or from locations in Indian country or to or from other police, court, or prison facilities; when they reside off-reservation and are traveling to their duty station or responding to an emergency call; or when they must obtain products or services located off-reservation while on duty or in the normal course of their business day. - B. When traveling outside of Indian country, BIA police officers retain their status as Federal law enforcement officials.
 They are therefore expected as a rule to be in uniform and to operate marked police vehicles as set forth in paragraph 4.
 They may also be armed; may transport evidence; and may exercise the authority of law enforcement officers to maintain control of suspects in such situations.
 They may also perform comparable incidental Federal police activities outside of Indian country, but will not as a rule conduct investigations or make arrests outside of Indian country, absent exigent circumstances or: (1) a nexus to a crime committed in Indian country, and (2) communicating and coordinating with the appropriate local or Federal authorities over procedures and methods.